Edinburgh-Genome-Foundry/DnaWeaver/docs/examples/basic_example.rst

 The obvious solution is to order just the fragments around BsaI to *DeluxeDNA.com* and all the rest to *CheapDNA.com*

-This example shows that DnaAdvisor will come to that solution.
+This example shows that DnaWeaver will come to that solution.
 You can also use this example to play around with the `cuts_number_penalty` parameter, which has for effect to yield solutions with less fragments to order (but a higher total price).